 Join national KONP

 Hackney is one of KONP's 80 local campaign groups of volunteer campaigners.
-National KONP has a small office (in Hackney) with part time staff who support our national work and local groups.
+National KONP has a small part time staff team who support our national work and local groups.
 National KONP relies on subscriptions from thousands of individuals to keep the office and campaign running.
 It costs only £7.50 low/unwaged or £20 waged for one year to join KONP (extra one-off or regular donations are of course very welcome!)
 You will receive regular newsletters and can attend national KONP meetings.
-Please join to support our campaign!
+Please join to support our campaign! keepournhspublic.com/support-page/#join The National KONP website carries up to date news and analysis of what's happening to the NHS and how we are campaigning - click here to visit the national website for information. |

 KONP NHS Staff Voices